)}

 Can Sprinto, Vanta, Drata, or Secureframe do my pentest as part of the compliance subscription?

 Sprinto, Vanta, Drata, and Secureframe are compliance automation platforms (SOC 2 evidence collection, ISO 27001 control monitoring, continuous compliance dashboards).
-They do not deliver pentest in-house.
-They operate partner marketplaces that route founders to third-party pentest vendors.
-The pentest itself is delivered by the partner, often a boutique firm, sometimes with a platform-margin markup on top of the underlying pentest cost.
-The convenience is single procurement workflow for compliance plus pentest.
-The trade-off is reduced control over which specific vendor delivers your engagement and which testers are assigned.
+The platforms differ on pentest, and the arrangements change, so confirm with the platform whether pentest is bundled into your plan, referred to a partner, or out of scope before you assume.
+The convenience is a single procurement workflow for compliance plus pentest.
+The trade-off is that you may have less say over which vendor delivers your engagement and which testers are assigned, so ask that question too.
 The eight vendor evaluation criteria (methodology disclosure, named lead tester, retest policy, sample report, India entity, audit acceptance history, founder involvement, pricing transparency) still apply to whoever delivers, regardless of who you procure through.

 Where can I see a sample pentest report from Cybersecify before signing?